LexRillo/multimedia/README.md

 This project uses Java 3D to create a complete scene of a train on rails that collised with a barrier and changes the properties of the barrier when colliding with it.

+It includes the sources that were used when creating the project.

 ---

 Some of the sources use to assemble the final project